 I work with young people and individuals, either in person, by telephone or online.
-I have varied experience in dealing with different personal issues, such as; gender, sexuality, addiction, abuse, loss, depression, anxiety, pre and postnatal problems with mothers and fathers, adultery, job loss, stress, suicidal thoughts, psychosis, OCD, relationship issues and many other difficulties that we face.
+I have varied experience in dealing with different personal issues, such as; gender, sexuality, addiction, abuse, loss, depression, anxiety, Queer identity, pre and postnatal problems with parents, adultery, job loss, stress, suicidal thoughts, psychosis, OCD, relationship issues and many other difficulties that we face in our every day lives.

 Having worked in the NHS, I have worked with a wide variety of different difficulties, over a long period, which means that I have a varied caseload!
 I enjoy working in many different areas but have a keen interest in pre/postnatal issues, gender, sexuality, Mood disorders and Autism.